MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     - Name: Enter **`PESubnet`**
     - Starting address: Ensure that **10.0.0.0** is specified.
     - Subnet size: Ensure that **/24 (256 addresses)** is specified.

+    This first subnet will be used for a private endpoint (Azure Container Registry).

 1. Select **Save**.